Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Roland uses a bunch of cards.
 He spawns several weapons behind him over 3 turns.
 At the end of the third turn, he uses a powerful mass.
 He will move to Phase 4.2 if he hits 400 HP.

-The strategy is to deal damage hard and fast in order to change phases as quickly as possible, thus avoiding the mass attack. **Do not sacrifice econ to do DPS.** At this point, your librarians should be at high emotion level.
-Additionally, they should be holding a full or almost-full hand size as well as being at full or almost-full light.
-If they are not, refill them on card draw and/or light turn 1\.
+The strategy is to deal damage hard and fast enough to force a phase change before the mass attack happens.
+Ignore the weapons he spawns behind him as that will prevent dealing damage against Roland himself.

+**Do not sacrifice econ in order to deal damage.** While Roland is charging up his mass, his attacks are fairly weak.
+Use this opportunity to rebuild your econ (card draw and light restore) and prepare yourself for success in the next phase.
+Even though this segment is a DPS race, at this point, your librarians should be at high emotion level.
+Even by using mostly econ cards, you should still be able to kill him.

 ## Phase 4.2 \- Abno Clones